-In this study, the Pfs25-IMX313/Matrix-M1 vaccine will be given to people for the first time.
-The purpose of this study is to assess the safety of Pfs25-IMX313/Matrix-M1, as well as the body's immune response to the vaccine.
+As a Phase 1a study, the vaccine will be given to people for the first time.
+The purpose of this study is to assess the safety of the vaccine, as well as the vaccine's ability to induce an immune response from the body (immunogenicity).
 We will do this by giving volunteers three doses of the vaccine, at four week intervals, doing blood tests and collecting information about any symptoms that occur after vaccination.
-We plan to recruit a total of 8 volunteers to be vaccinated.
+We plan to recruit a total of 24-30 volunteers to be vaccinated.